 The Moloch gibbon is also known as the silvery or Javan gibbon and originates from the island of Java, in Indonesia.
-With almost 98% of their habitat already gone, the Moloch gibbon faces serious threat of extinction in the very near future.
+With almost 98 per cent of their habitat already gone, the Moloch gibbon faces serious threat of extinction in the very near future.

 A gibbon family has a territory of between 30 and 50 acres of rainforest.
 Each morning, gibbons mark their area by singing loudly.
 This acts as a warning to other gibbons to stay away.